Aliahmad1512/Life-Expectancy-Research-Project/README.md

 In this case study you’re provided average life expectancy of people of 193 Countries.
 You have to predict next year value using linear regression.

-Variable Description :-
-This data set contains the following features:
 'Country' : Name of the nation
 'Year': The year when the data is collected
 'Status': Developed or Developing status